 PyOxidizer's packaging functionality scans directories and files and classifies them as Python resources which can be operated on.
 See Resource Types.
-PyOxidizer's run-time importer/loader (oxidized_importer Python Extension) works by reading a pre-built index of known resources.
-This all works in contrast to how Python typically works, which is to put a bunch of files in directories and let the built-in importer/loader figure it out by dynamically probing for various files.
+PyOxidizer's run-time importer/loader (oxidized_importer Python Extension) works

 Because PyOxidizer has introduced structure where it doesn't exist in Python and because there are many subtle nuances with how files are classified, there can be bugs in PyOxidizer's resource scanning code.